Extramedullary hematopoiesis: Primitive hematopoiesis

 Primitive hematopoiesis occurs in the yolk sac during early embryonic development.
 It is characterized by the production of primitive nucleated erythroid cells, which is thought to originate from endothelial cells or hemangioblasts, which are capable of forming both endothelium and primitive blood cells.
 The main objective of the production of these cells will be the facilitation of tissue oxygenation to support rapid embryonic growth.
-This primitive phase is transitory and the cells that are produced express embryonic hemoglobins (HBZ and HBE1 genes produce the alpha and beta chains, respectively) aren't pluripotent, and aren't capable of self-renewal.
+This primitive phase is transitory, and the cells that are produced express embryonic hemoglobins (HBZ and HBE1 genes produce the alpha and beta chains, respectively), are not pluripotent, and are not capable of self-renewal.

 Definitive hematopoiesis

 Definitive hematopoiesis differs from the primitive phase through the production of hematopoietic stem cells.
 The formation of these cells occurs in the AGM (aorta-gonad-mesonephros) later in development.
 This occurs by conversion of endothelial cells to hematopoietic stem and progenitor cells (HPSCs) - a process called endothelial-to-hematopoietic transition or EHT.
 These hematopoietic stem cells are further closely associated with endothelial cells throughout human life.
 Later, they migrate to the fetal liver where the majority of physiologic EMH (extra-medullary hematopoiesis) takes place.
 They can also migrate to the spleen and lymph nodes where hematopoiesis can occur, but to a lesser degree.
 Finally, once the bone marrow has developed, they migrate there.